kobekyoko/node/README.md

 ## node
 How to import and export files on Node.js

-## How it is different to import and export files on Node.js
+## How to import and export files on Node.js

-Script.js
+★Script.js

 const script2 = require('./script2.js')

 const a = script2.largeNumber

-Script2.js
+★Script2.js

 const largeNumer = xxx;